bluehabit/BlogPosts/CSS/CSS Only Animations.md

 ## Using Targeted URI's for Animations

 Another state method we will utilize for building animations revolves around using the `href` attribute of `a` elements.
 Whenever you visit a link there is a unique fragment identifier.
-We can use the `id` to create a unique URI to visit that will result in a particular event occuring.
+We can use the `id` to create a unique URI to visit that will result in a particular event occurring.
 In the case of our example, a modal alert that pops up to alert the user.
 One of the key components of building components using this method is the `:target` pseudo selector along with URI fragment identifiers that we will discuss in much greater detail.

 ![target-uri](http://imgur.com/N0BmIKz.gif)